 Abstract

-The business marketplace has been flooded with waves of technology trends that periodically surface and become present on every other sales pitch from technology vendors, and build up as the ultimate necessity in the minds of many CIOs.
+The business marketplace has been flooded with waves of technology trends that periodically surface and become present on every other sales pitch from technology vendors and build up as the ultimate necessity in the minds of many CIOs.

 There is a variety of examples to mention: downsizing, rightsizing, outsourcing, offshoring, consumerization of IT, and the adoption of Cloud technologies, among others.
 And like virtual tsunamis, these trends come impacting, sometimes disrupting, and even influencing the performance or changing the perception of a corporation (or government) in the eyes of the consumer.